 But as per a report by Accenture, 73% of compliance officers believe that automation tools like RPA can be crucial in improving compliance.

-RPA can make it easier for banks to adhere to the compliance rules.
+RPA can make it easier for banks to adhere to compliance rules.
 The high accuracy and 24/7 availability of RPA solutions can improve the quality of the compliance process.
 RPA tools can be used to collect information about transactions and analyze the quality of specific transactions.
-RPA can then flag suspicious issues and instantly reach out to the compliance department.
+RPA can flag suspicious issues and instantly reach out to the compliance department.
 It helps uphold the reputation of banks.

 For example, when dealing with KYC, banks need at least 150 to even 1000+ FTEs to perform customer checks.
 As per Thomson Reuters, some banks even spend up to $500 million per year on KYC compliance.
-RPA can help banks in reducing costs and duration for performing KYC compliance on customers.
+RPA can help banks in reducing costs and duration of performing KYC compliance on customers.

 If you are also looking at implementing RPA solutions, then Wissen can help.
 Get in touch with us at hello@wissen.com